PublicSoftTools

 URL breadcrumbFull path shownDomain + truncated pathShort, readable slugs

-Note that Google measures in pixels, not characters — wide letters like Wand M consume more space than narrow ones like i andl.
+Google measures title and description length in pixels, not characters — wide letters like W and M consume more space than narrow ones likei and l.
 The character ranges above are reliable guidelines for mixed Latin text; all-caps titles or emoji-heavy titles will truncate sooner.
+This is why a pixel-based SERP preview (rather than a simple character counter) is the most accurate tool for pre-publishing checks.

 Who Benefits From a SERP Preview Tool